What is procurement orchestration? The complete guide to unifying intake-to-pay

-How to streamline intake, control spend, and automate workflows with agentic AI.
+Here’s how to streamline intake, control spend, and automate workflows with AI.

-This shift provides financial and procurement leaders with unparalleled visibility and control while empowering employees with a “self-driving” experience.
-In this guide, we’ll unpack how procurement orchestration works, how agentic AI accelerates its strategic impact, and the signs that your organization is ready for a dedicated platform.
+In this guide, we'll break down how procurement orchestration works, how AI accelerates its impact, and the signs that your organization is ready for a dedicated platform.

 What is procurement orchestration?